If you’ve ever spent time tapping through different Instagram profiles, you’ve probably noticed a neat feature called Instagram Stories Highlights.

 In other words, Instagram Stories Highlights are a must-have feature for any business intent on getting the most out of the social media platform.
 Here’s how to get started.

 Before getting started with Highlights, you’ll want to make sure that your Instagram account is set to archive your Stories automatically.
 This ensures that all of your Stories are saved and available to be added to your Instagram Stories Highlights.

-Once you’ve confirmed that the setting is on, you can start creating your first Instagram Highlight!
+Once you’ve confirmed that the setting is on, you can create your first Instagram Highlight!